Inference for Median and a Generalization of HulC: Width Analysis

-\end{theorem} Note that assumption~\eqref{eq:assumption-non-standard} of Theorem~\ref{thm:asym_result_irreg_case} allows for the density to be zero and infinity depending on whether $\rho \ge 1$ or $\rho < 1$.
-As expected, if the density is infinity at the median (i.e., $\rho < 1$), then the sample median converges to $\theta_0$ at a rate faster than $n^{1/2}$ and accordingly, the width of the confidence interval shrinks at a rate faster than $n^{1/2}.$
+Note that assumption~\eqref{eq:assumption-non-standard} of Theorem~\ref{thm:asym_result_irreg_case} allows for the density to be zero and infinity depending on whether $\rho \ge 1$ or $\rho < 1$.
+Note that the oracle Wald interval, under~\eqref{eq:assumption-non-standard}, converges to zero at the rate of $n^{1/(2\rho)}$.
+This is expected because if the density is infinity at the median (i.e., $\rho < 1$), then the sample median converges to $\theta_0$ at a rate faster than $n^{1/2}$ and accordingly, the width of the confidence interval shrinks at a rate faster than $n^{1/2}.$ \begin{remark}[Properties of the Limiting Distribution] If $\rho \geq 1$, then $\mathscr{G}(Z/z_{\alpha/2} + 1, 2) \le 2$ because of the fact that $h(x) = |x|^{1/\rho}\mathrm{sgn}(x)$ is H{\"o}lder continuous with $|h(x) - h(y)| \leq 2^{1-(1/\rho)} |x - y|^{1/\rho}$ (see Proposition~\ref{prop:holder} for a proof).
+Therefore \Cref{thm:asym_result_irreg_case} implies that under $\rho \geq 1$, the width ratio $\mathrm{WR}_{n,\alpha}$ is bounded in probability by $1$ i.e.\ $\mathrm{WR}_{n,\alpha} \leq 1 + o_P(1)$.
+Accordingly, and perhaps surprisingly, the non-parametric interval is asymptotically better than the inactionable oracle Wald interval.
+From the limiting distribution, it can be verified that with an asymptotic probability of $\alpha$, the width of the $(1-\alpha)$ non-parametric interval is at most $2^{(1/\rho) - 1}$-fraction of the width of the $(1-\alpha)$ Wald interval for $\alpha \in (0,1)$ and for all $\rho \ge 1$ (see Proposition~\ref{prop:boundedness_of_limit} for a proof). \end{remark} Theorem~\ref{thm:asym_result_irreg_case} generalizes Theorem~\ref{thm:bahadur_fin_sample} allowing for $\rho \neq 1$.
+Note that for $\rho = 1$,